DataDog/integrations-core/hive/README.md

-# Agent Check: hive
+# Agent Check: Hive

 ## Overview

-This check monitors two parts of [hive][1]: Hive Metastore and HiveServer2.
+This check monitors two parts of [Hive][1]: Hive Metastore and HiveServer2.

 ## Setup

 ### Installation

-The hive check is included in the [Datadog Agent][2] package.
+The Hive check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration